peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public byte[] ToBytes(
         bool littleEndian);

 Returns a byte array of this integer's value.
-The byte array will take the form of the number's two's-complement representation, using the fewest bytes necessary to store its value unambiguously.
+The byte array will take the form of the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)), using the fewest bytes necessary to store its value unambiguously.
 If this value is negative, the bits that appear beyond the most significant bit of the number will be all ones.
 The resulting byte array can be passed to the  `FromBytes()`  method (with the same byte order) to reconstruct this integer's value.

 <b>Parameters:</b>